seqfu/bam-readcount/BUILD.md

 OS X
 ----

-OS X builds fail for (at least) two reasons on our High Sierra machine and under GitHub Actions with `mac-10.15` (Catalina) and `mac-11` (Big Sur).
+OS X builds fail on our High Sierra machine and under GitHub Actions with `macos-10.15` (Catalina) and `macos-11` (Big Sur).

 When linking Boost, there are pages of errors.

-This is also true of the current `genome/bam-readcount` `master`.
+This is also true of versions prior to the samtools-1.10 switch.

 Todo
 ----

 Add `URL_HASH` for vendored libraries for CMake verification.

-On MGI's LSF cluster, the curl/https lookup in the ENA CRAM registry fails.
-This might be expected due to network restrictions on cluster containers.